4mile/dbt_4mile_demo/docs/git_guide.md

 _Bug reports should_:

-* follow the [Bug Report Template](/.github/ISSUE_TEMPLATE/bug_report.md) to create a JIRA ticket that fully describes the bug.
+* follow the [Issue Template](docs/templates/issue_template.md) to create a JIRA ticket that fully describes the bug.
 * include a good summary that can quickly and uniquely identify a bug report.
 It should explain the problem, not your suggested solution.
-  * Good: "January 2021 filter overcounts users on the Organization dashboard"
+  * Good: "January 2021 filter overcounts EAPs on the Organization dashboard"
   * Bad: "Dashboard crashes V2"
 * include detailed steps to reproduce, and expected vs. actual results
 * link to any relevant PRs, issues, data requests or other JIRA tickets